WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 After checking with the [WordPress API documentation]([https://developer.wordpress.org/rest-api/reference/pages/]), we see that the [/wp/v2/pages]([https://developer.wordpress.org/rest-api/reference/pages/]) endpoint accepts a `search` query parameter and uses it to  _limit results to those matching a string_.
-But how to use it?
+But how can we use it?
 We can pass custom query parameters as the third argument to `getEntityRecords` as below:

 ```js